JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 "I found it, and took it to him in my lady’s sitting-room.
 The Sergeant and I had come across each other more than once in former days.
-I was certain he would know me again–and I was NOT certain of what he might do when he found me employed as servant in a house in which a valuable jewel had been lost.
+I was certain he would know me again–and I was _Not_ certain of what he might do when he found me employed as servant in a house in which a valuable jewel had been lost.
 In this suspense, I felt it would be a relief to me to get the meeting between us over, and to know the worst of it at once.